alt

 Plan a Manchester city break

-The birthplace of Oasis, Vimto, Vegetarianism, votes for women and the UK rave scene, Manchester is cemented in cultural legend but there’s so much more to this northern city of reinvention than you can imagine.
-Where old industrial districts are now cultural hubs, uber-cool DJs have morphed into restauranteurs (cactus tacos anyone?) and former banks into speakeasy-style hotels.
+Need ideas and things to do in Manchester?
+We've got you covered.
+The birthplace of Oasis, Vimto, Vegetarianism, votes for women and the UK rave scene, Manchester is a city cemented in cultural legend but there’s so much more to this northern powerhouse of reinvention than you can imagine.
+Discover a place where old industrial districts are now cultural hubs, DJs have morphed into restauranteurs (cactus tacos anyone?) and former banks into speakeasy-style hotels.
 And we haven’t even mentioned the word footy yet.
 Piqued your interest?
-Read on to find our must-visit places in Manchester.
+Read on to find our favourite places to visit on one of the UK's best city breaks.

 1